Ceritinib (Zykadia®)

 How ceritinib is given

-During treatment you usually see a cancer doctor, a cancer nurse or specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-You will see a doctor or nurse before you have treatment.
-They will ask you how you have been feeling.
-If your blood results are okay, the pharmacist will prepare your targeted therapy.
-Your nurse will tell you when your treatment is likely to be ready.
+You will meet with a doctor, nurse or pharmacist before you have treatment.
+They will talk to you about your blood results and ask how you have been feeling.
+If your blood results are okay, the pharmacy team will prepare your targeted therapy.

 Taking ceritinib tablets

-- Take your tablets at the same time every day.
+- take them at the same time every day

-- Swallow them whole, with a glass of water.
+- swallow them whole, with a glass of water

-- Do not chew or crush them.
+- do not chew or crush them.

 You should not eat grapefruit or drink grapefruit juice while you are taking ceritinib.
 Grapefruit can cause harmful levels of ceritinib in your blood.